Time to make: 10 minutes

 Vegetarian, Vegan and Gluten-free

 If you are looking for a tangy accompaniment to your dishes that balances sweet and spicy, look no further.
 This is a great way to change up your chutney game and add a new spin to many dishes.
+It tastes great with Indian dishes and global cuisines.

 This chutney is: